Skip to main content

 How does minoxidil work?

 Minoxidil is FDA approved to regrow and thicken scalp hair in people with androgenic hair loss (hereditary hair loss).
-Experts aren’t entirely sure how it works.
-It likely works by opening blood vessels near the hair follicles, which stimulates them to grow.
+Experts aren’t entirely sure how it stimulates hair growth.
+It likely works by opening blood vessels near the hair follicles, which provide important nutrients for them to grow.

 Yes, minoxidil works on beard growth.
-More research is needed, but there’s evidence that using a 3% minoxidil solution twice a day improves beard growth.
-In a 2019 study, men between 20 and 60 years old had improved beard growth and hair count after 16 weeks.
+The research is still in the early stages, but there’s evidence that using a 3% minoxidil solution twice a day improves beard growth.
+In a 2016 study, men between 20 and 60 years old had improved beard growth and hair count after 16 weeks.

 Minoxidil is only FDA approved for scalp use, so using it on the beard is an off-label use.
 And keep in mind that minoxidil may not work to grow a beard for everyone.
 And it’s impossible to predict who will respond and who won’t.
 If you do experience regrowth, it will be lost once you stop using it.

-How do you use minoxidil on your beard?
+How do you use minoxidil for beard growth?

-To use minoxidil for beard growth, apply it twice a day to your entire beard area.
+Minoxidil is available OTC in two strengths: 2% and 5%.
+It’s also available in different formulations — like a solution, spray, and foam.
+To use minoxidil for beard growth, you can apply it directly to your entire beard area.
 Avoid putting it on other areas, and wash your hands after applying it.

-For some people, minoxidil foam may be easier to use than the liquid solution.
+For some people, minoxidil foam may be easier to use on their beards than the liquid solution or spray.
 That’s because there’s less dripping.
 The foam also absorbs and dries quickly.

-If you’re concerned about allergic reactions, it’s worth knowing that the foam formulation doesn’t contain propylene glycol.
+If you’re concerned about allergic reactions, it’s worth knowing that most foam formulations don’t contain propylene glycol.
 This ingredient can cause allergic reactions in some people.

 How long does it take for minoxidil to work on your beard?

 Each person is different.
 So the time it takes for minoxidil to work for beard growth varies from person to person.
-A small study shows that people using a 3% strength solution of minoxidil twice a day for 16 weeks got a thicker beard.
+In the small study mentioned above, participants using minoxidil twice daily for 16 weeks got a thicker beard.
 When using minoxidil on the scalp, it can take 2 to 4 months before you start noticing results.
 So expect to apply minoxidil to your beard area for at least 4 months before seeing results.

 Is it safe to use minoxidil on your beard?